 White, incidentally, later "proved" that photos taken by US Apollo astronauts on the Moon were faked, demonstrating that the Apollo landings never really happened.
 Some conspiracists have admitted the "Fascist Hunter" photos are real, though they don't necessarily see them as problematic even if they are.
 From the conspiracist mindset, the very fact that all credible evidence shows Oswald was obviously unbalanced and too unreliable to work with a conspiracy, by a flip-flop of logic makes him the conspiracy's perfect fall guy -- and so the "Fascist Hunter" photos must have been part of the deviously clever plan to fool investigators into thinking that Oswald was just a "lone nut", drawing attention away from the conspiracy.

-Not incidentally, conspiracists are very fond of such reversed logic, often saying that since Oswald looked so obviously like a "lone nut", he couldn't have really been one, being much too convenient for hiding the conspiracy.
-Since what's obvious may not be true, does that mean we then assume something can't be true because it's obvious?
-Conspiracists similarly like to accuse public figures of involvement in the "conspiracy", not in spite of the lack of real evidence to make such a connection, but because of it, since they've were ruthless in covering their tracks.
+Not incidentally, conspiracists are very fond of this flip-flop logic, often saying that since Oswald looked so obviously like a "lone nut", he couldn't have really been one, being much too convenient for hiding the conspiracy.
+Since what's obvious may not be true, does that mean we then assume something isn't true because it's obvious?
 In the conspiracy world, the unbelievable is the only thing that can be believed.BACK_TO_TOP

 * While Oswald was arming himself, the FBI was becoming interested in him again.
 Agent John Fain of the Fort Worth office had retired in the interval, with his caseload being taken over by Agent James Hosty of the Dallas FBI office.
 Hosty was actually more interested in Marina at first, suspecting that she might be a "deep cover" or "sleeper" agent, and wanted to check up on her.
 The movements of the Oswalds made the couple difficult to track down, and so Hosty decided to put matters off for a while.
 However, the New York FBI office then passed him a tip that Oswald had recently subscribed to an American Communist periodical, THE WORKER; intrigued, on 31 March Hosty asked for permission to reopen Oswald's case file.